 IES's upcoming report, "The Key Features of State Response to Intervention (RtI) Initiatives in the Northeast and Islands," will provide an analysis of the RTI-related initiatives, policies, regulations, and structures for support currently in effect in all nine REL-NEI jurisdictions.
 The project will consist of a scan of the web sites across all nine of the REI-NEI jurisdictions using a common set of key words to collect their current policies, regulations, and guidance documents related to RTI.

-IRA's annual convention offers the best kind of professional development—the chance to learn and share with colleagues in a professional community.
+IRA's annual conference offers the best kind of professional development—the chance to learn and share with colleagues in a professional community.
 Check out www.iraconference.org for details.

 The ReadWriteThink.org website is a collaboration between IRA, the National Council of Teachers of English (NCTE), and Verizon Thinkfinity.
 It provides reading and language arts educators with access to an ever-growing collection of free educational materials.